This page is regularly updated as we are made aware of state level changes from our Vetted VA Pros.

 In order to be eligible for the exemption, the disabled veteran must have been honorably discharged from the armed forces of the United States.
 They must be a Michigan resident.
 Additionally, they must meet one of the following criteria:

-• Has been rated by the VA as individually unemployable.
+• Rated by the VA as individually unemployable

 This program provides a property tax benefit to qualifying homeowners by reducing the value of their home for property tax purposes by up to $300,000.